IBM/openapi-to-graphql/packages/openapi-to-graphql-cli/README.md

   -p, --port <port>            select the port where the server will start -u, --url <url>              select the base url which paths will be built on -s, --strict                 throw an error if OpenAPI-to-GraphQL cannot run without compensating for errors or missing data in the OAS
-  -f, --fillEmptyResponses     create placeholder schemas for operations with HTTP status code 204 (no response) rather than ignore them
-  -a, --addLimitArgument       add limit argument on fields returning lists of objects/lists to control the data size -o, --operationIdFieldNames  create field names based on the operationId --cors                       enable Cross-origin resource sharing (CORS) --no-viewer                  do not create GraphQL viewer objects for passing authentication credentials
+  -f, --fillEmptyResponses     create placeholder schemas for operations with no response body rather than ignore them -a, --addLimitArgument       add a limit argument on fields returning lists of objects/lists to control the data size -o, --operationIdFieldNames  create field names based on the operationId --cors                       enable Cross-origin resource sharing (CORS) --no-viewer                  do not create GraphQL viewer objects for passing authentication credentials